Things to do in Phu Quoc Vietnam

 Phu Quoc Hotels – Where to stay in Phu Quoc with children

 Phu Quoc offers a variety of hotels – from simple accommodation to big family resorts.
+Where to stay in Phu Quoc, it all depends what are you after.
 They are available for every price.
 Prices of accommodation for a family of four starts from $12 – for a room in a guest house, $30 for a small cottage far from the sea, or around $50 for a good 3-star hotel with a pool – close to the beach, but not at the beach.
 You can spend $100-$150 for beach resorts, and of course $200 or more for luxury hotels.

 We stayed in the Cottage Village hotel which was a 3 star hotel.
 It was located around 700 metres away from Ong Beach.
 I booked this hotel initially for a few nights.
 Hoping that later I would find some beach hotel, but we liked it so much that we decided to stay there the whole time.
 We paid around $30 for a room with double bed and sofa.
 The price included a delicious breakfast.
 The place had a great swimming pool and amazing service.
 Additionally, they have free push bike for guests.
 If you are lazy with walking to the beach you can go there on a bicycle – which we did.
 I could happily recommend it if you don’t mind walking to the beach.